How to blag your way to a deadline extension

 A radical choice, but sometimes the truth works.
 Look, I know it can feel like laziness but you’re probably not working because it’s been an intense term and you’re burnt out.
 And honestly, that’s fine and your supervisor will probably think so too.
 You can lie if you think it’s more likely to get you the extension you need but there is no shame in needing to take a break.

-Although if you did send the above image to your supervisor it would be the biggest dick energy the world has ever known.
+Although if you did send the above image to your supervisor it would be properly funny.